dmotz/natal/README.md

 ## Updating Natal
-You can get the latest version of Natal by running `npm up -g natal`.
+You can get the latest version of Natal by running `npm install -g natal` again.

 ## Aspirations